Last Updated: 3/20/23 | March 20th, 2023

-On the second Wednesday of the month, Kristin Addis from Be My Travel Muse writes a guest column featuring tips and advice on solo female travel.
+Kristin Addis from Be My Travel Muse is our go-to solo female travel expert.
 It’s an important topic I can’t adequately cover, so I brought in an expert to share her advice.
-This month her column is on safety tips, since it’s been a common question on my book tour stops.
+In this post, she shares her best solo female travel safety tips and advice.

-Most people are scared before taking off on their first solo adventure (or in my case, 30th solo adventure).
-It’s easy to be nervous before heading somewhere new.
+Most people are scared before taking off on their first solo adventure.
+It’s easy to be nervous before heading somewhere new — and totally normal.
+Even women who have been traveling alone for years still get nervous before heading to a destination that’s completely different.
 There are a lot of unknown factors (will you make friends? will you be safe?) that you’ll turn over and over in your brain.

 There’s much to be said about the power of intuition.
 If something or someone gives you an uneasy vibe, there’s no shame in walking away or saying no. If your gut is telling you that something doesn’t feel right, listen to it.
 This sense naturally becomes more heightened over time as a solo traveler.